iarjunsk/vr_image_gallery/README.md

-## React-Redux VR image galary built using A-Frame
+## React-Redux VR image gallery built using A-Frame

 Features :
 1. Implemented react-redux as a front-end